Rashes

 small blisters at sides of fingers |

-Dry, reddened skin; sometimes
+Dry, red, skin; sometimes

 cracked and bleeding. |

-hands, lower legs, sometimes
+Backs of hands, lower legs, or

 entire body |

-none, sometimes itching |
+None or sometimes itching |

 Scaly, flaky; not thickened.